-Issues concerning hygiene in children with hemiplegia can vary from the physical problems of trying to provide self care with one hand to the cognitive issues of remembering and comprehending certain aspects of personal care.
+Issues concerning hygiene in individuals with hemiplegia can vary from the physical problems of trying to provide self care with one hand to the cognitive issues of remembering and comprehending certain aspects of personal care.

 Stressing importance of hygiene

-Many times children with cognitive impairments are unaware or don’t care about social customs.
+Many times children or young adults with cognitive impairments are unaware or don’t care about social customs.
 Modeling behavior (“Oh look, I took my hat off and my hair’s messy, I should go comb it”) and praising when they are meeting expectations (“Look how nicely you matched your clothes today”) are both tried and true methods.
 Award charts can also help.

 Keeping a calendar will help girls realize when they need to keep feminine products on hand.